 The MBSR Program Involves:

 According to the American Academy of Family Physicians, up to two-thirds of all office visits to family doctors are for stress-related symptoms.
-Depression and anxiety disorders are associated with chronic illness and chronic pain and should be addressed as part of the overall management of health problems.
+Depression and anxiety symptoms are often associated with chronic illness and chronic pain and should be addressed as part of the overall management of health problems.
 MBSR may help reduce medical symptoms and psychological distress as well as the need for clinical services.

 Mindfulness meditation has been researched in conjunction with: